 6. Test Specimens

-6.1 The specimens shall be 24 mm wide, and a tolerance of +/- 0.5 mm shall be allowed.
+6.1 The specimens shall be 24 mm wide, and a tolerance of ± 0.5 mm shall be allowed.
 The length shall be approximately 300 mm.

 6.2 Discard at least three but no more than six outer wraps of tape from the sample roll before taking the specimens for testing.